Gatwala Wildlife Park, Faisalabad: Children Area

 The main attraction for children is the area in the center of the park that houses many rides, however, in order to maintain aura of natural wildlife, no mechanized ride is installed.

 Bamboo Forest

 In the east end of Gatwala Wildlife Park lies the Bamboo Forest area next to a flowing stream.
 It is a major attraction especially in the summer months because of its thick and cold shadows.

 Bird Sanctuary

 A large sized bird sanctuary lies on the northeast part of Gatwala Wildlife Park.
 This sanctuary houses many local birds species as well as a few from other regions of Pakistan.

 Crocodile Farm

 In the north end of Gatwala Wildlife Park visitors can visit a crocodile farm which is the home to many crocodiles and alligators.

 Open Parks

 The south end of Gatwala Wildlife Park is a big open ground decorated with many flowers and rare trees.
 This area is of major attraction for families to come for picnics or to enjoy sun in winter months.

+Forest Department, Government of Punjab regularly holds exercises to control forest fires in the area.